 A person’s BMI is calculated as her weight in kilograms divided by her height in meters, squared.
 A BMI of 18.5 to 24.9 is considered “normal,” a BMI of 25 to 29.9 is “overweight” and a BMI greater than 30 is “obese.”

 One of the issues with BMI is that it doesn’t take into account how much of an individual’s weight is body fat and how much is bone, muscle and water.
 Because of this some ridiculous misclassifications take place, such as in the case of “obese” athletes, who weigh more because of muscle, or “healthy” older people who have lost muscle as they aged.

 The NHS Choices website does point out the limitations of BMI, such as the failure to take into account age, gender or muscle mass.

 Also Black, Asian and other minority ethnic groups have a higher risk of developing some chronic conditions, such as type 2 diabetes.

 In addition to calculating BMI, the NHS recommends measuring around the waist, because carrying too much fat around your waist can increase your risk of serious health problems, like heart disease, type 2 diabetes, stroke and certain cancers.
 It’s possible to have a healthy BMI and still have excess tummy fat — meaning you’re still at risk of developing these diseases.
-If your waist is 102 centimetres (40 inches) or more (men) or 88 centimetres (34 inches) or more (women), you’re at very high risk and should contact your GP immediately, NHS advises.
+If your waist is 102 centimeters (40 inches) or more (men) or 88 centimeters (34 inches) or more (women), you’re at very high risk and should contact your GP immediately, NHS advises.

 The University of California study — like many before it — confirms that obesity is a complex disorder, which isn’t simply being overweight.